What is Threat Intelligence?

 Tactical Threat Intelligence

 Tactical threat intelligence, lastly, centers on outlining the tactics, techniques, and procedures (TTPs) employed by threat actors.
 It provides vital insights into their methods and strategies.
-By offering actionable threat intelligence, tactical intelligence plays a crucial role in providing insights into the immediate threat landscape, enabling adaptation to changing attacker behaviors and emerging threats.
-Threat intelligence services contribute significantly to the effectiveness of tactical intelligence.
+By offering actionable threat intelligence, tactical intelligence plays a crucial role in providing insights into the immediate threat landscape, enabling adaptation to changing attacker behaviors and threats.
+Cyber threat intelligence services contribute significantly to the effectiveness of tactical intelligence.

 Modeling potential attacks using industry-wide threat information aids organizations in better preparing for specific threats.